qiujian16/k8s-enhancements/keps/sig-auth/xxxx-limit-impersonate-permission/README.md

 ###### Does enabling the feature change any default behavior?

-Yes.
-Impersonator with existing impersonate permission will not be allowed to impersonate anymore.
-An additional permission for the requester is needed to perform certain impersonate action.
+No. Impersonator with existing impersonate permission will still be allowed to impersonate

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
 Set the FeatureGate to false and restart the kube-apiserver.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Requester will need an additional permission to impersonate.
+No addtional configuration is needed.

 ###### Are there any tests for feature enablement/disablement?